Ckalia11/link_extractor/README.md

 - Download Docker and ensure it's running
 - Run `docker-compose up -d --build` from the root of the directory
 - Visit `http://www.localhost:80` and enter a webpage link

+# Notes

+- Responses are cached using redis.
+You can check if a particular url hit the cache by checking the `logs` folder